liliatabea/myPortfolio/content/blog/ABU/index.md

 ABU (Association Bethlehem University) is a non-governmental organization that has been supporting Bethlehem University since 1976 to provide young people in Palestine with a high-quality education in a peaceful environment.

-I designed the new identity as well as some print products for fundraising.
+I was approached by the managing director, Erika Burri, to design the new identity as well as some print products for fundraising.
+It was a great opportunity to be involved in the project from the very start.
+Working closely with Erika, who was responsible for writing the content, I was able to co-conceptualize the products so that the content fit well with the design.

 <div class="kg-card kg-image-card kg-image-shadow kg-nopointer">